slviajero/tinybasic/examples/00tutorial/README.md

 - EndMe: endme.bas - ending / resetting the interpreter
 - Fibonacci: fibo.bas - print the Golden ration on an Integer BASIC
 - Clock: clock.bas - shows time and date and on Arduinos also the temperature
+- Serial1: serial1.bas - read from and write to the second serial port

 ### Dartmouth extension